LabOrchestrator/LabOrchestrator-Documentation/Final Report/finalreport.md

 Some parts are missing the documentation right now for example the LabOrchestrator-DjangoAdapter and the developer documentation in the LabOrchestratorLib.
 This needs to be added.
 The most important parts have already have unittests but not all parts.
 This is also something I need to add in the future to improve the software quality.

 Currently VMs aren't stopped automatically, so if someone forgets to stop its VM it will run forever.
 This should also be changed and hopefully can be combined with pausing a VM.
+Also resuming VMs may be helpful to improve the startup of VMs.

 \pagebreak